carls113/RCAC-temp-hpc-exchange/docs/source/week2/jobs.rst

    $ sbatch example.sh
    Submitted batch job 19804935

-You have now submited your first supercomputing resource allocation request.
+You have now submitted your first supercomputing resource allocation request.
 This job ID number is helpful to note down as it can be used elsewhere.